 Why can’t we have more time to prepare?

 The scenes shot aren't meant to be polished, but a creative learning exercise.
-Time limits prevent perfectionism creeping in and help emulate the constraints of a live production.
+Time limits prevent perfectionism creeping in and help reflect the constraints of a live production.

 Can we keep / publish the footage?

 If teams and writers agree and work out a way, that’s fine.
 We ask that everything get deleted if any team member requests that.

 Do I need to bring a camera?
 How do DPs prepare?